k-yenko/the-docking-ascendancy/README.md

 # The Docking Ascendancy (wip)
-A platform for de novo binder assembly and structural optimization, starting with BindCraft for design, followed by comparative structure prediction using Boltz-1, Chai-1, and AlphaFold3.
-Future capabilities will enable molecular docking simulations and binding affinity analysis.
+A Modal-powered platform for binder assembly and structure prediction, deployed as an accessible web interface.
+Design binders with BindCraft, predict structures with Boltz-1, Chai-1 and AlphaFold3, and analyze results through interactive visualization and alignment tools.

 *Only the strongest ligands shall ascend.*